-Everything to plan your estate in Oklahoma: execution requirements, the documents we generate, statutory citations, and the exact wording our generators insert.
+Everything your estate plan needs to be valid in Oklahoma: execution requirements, the documents we generate, statutory citations, and the exact wording our generators insert.

 Will